Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 Havoc Demon Hunter Mechanics Deep Dive

-As Havoc has a number of specific talents that require some extra setup to make use of, alongside some unique quirks to its gameplay, this section is here to provide an explanation of what they involve.
+As Havoc has several specific talents that require some extra setup to make use of, alongside some unique quirks to its gameplay, this section is here to explain what they involve.

 Havoc Demon Hunter Mechanics